wdi-infinity/amex-week_07-day_03-Ruby_Classes/README.md

 4. define instance methods for name and location

-5. create a driving_speed method that takes the number of kph that the character usually drive as a parameter.

-6. write a statement declaring your Character took off.
+5. create a driving_speed method that takes the number of kph that the character usually drive as a parameter and print a statement declaring your Character took off.

-7. create a destination method that takes a location as a parameter.

-8. write a statement saying your Character arrived in that location.
+6. create a destination method that takes a location as a parameter and print a statement saying your Character arrived in that location.

-9. create a speak method that takes a catchphrase as a parameter.
+7. create a speak method that takes a catchphrase as a parameter.

 # CALL YOUR METHODS